ownclo/blog/posts/calling-python-from-haskell.md

 better, and had a little more consistent reference count semantics, and if Haskell supported varargs functions in its FFI.

-While Python functions normally do not steal references and to not return borrowed references, there are some notable exceptions, which lead the entire attempt to provide a consistent API ad absurdum, since you still need to check any function carefully for how it handles the reference counts in its arguments
+While Python functions normally do not steal references and do not return borrowed references, there are some notable exceptions, which lead the entire attempt to provide a consistent API ad absurdum, since you still need to check any function carefully for how it handles the reference counts in its arguments